Hazenbox/DS-OS/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed setup instructions.

+**Important:** Each contributor needs their own Convex account and deployment.
+This ensures isolated development environments and prevents conflicts.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for details.

 ## License